SonolusHaniwa/sonolus-phigros-engine/readme.md

 ### Chart Optimizier

-Because Pigeon Games fitting of all event curves using straight lines, there are too many events in the official chart.
+Because Pigeon Games uses straight lines to fit of all event curves, there are too many events in the official chart.

-In order to reduce the number of events, I have implemented such a optimizer to fitting all straight lines back to curves.
+In order to reduce the number of events, I have implemented such a optimizer to fit all straight lines back to curves.

-Tips: Using random algorithms for fitting, therefore this program may not have much technical content.
+Tips: I use random algorithms for fitting, therefore this program may not have much technical content.

 Use commands below to compile the `optimizer` program: